wainini/wainini/README.md

       <td><img src="https://github.com/wainini/wainini/blob/main/img/worklessplaymore%20400x225.gif"/></td>
     </tr>
     <tr>
-      <td valign="text-top" height="140">A tower-defense game themed around human immune system.
+      <td valign="text-top">A tower-defense game themed around human immune system.
 This game was made for PkM (Pengabdian Kepada Masyarakat) BGDC 2022 with other BGDC members.
 Immunopedia is a game where you need to know and understand what each unit can do, be it ally or enemy.</td>
-      <td valign="text-top" height="140">This game the first game that I got fully made and released.
+      <td valign="text-top"">This game the first game that I got fully made and released.
 Work Less Play More is a 2D beat-em-up game with a unique mechanic where you need to avoid your boss attention.
 The game was made for Brackeys Game Jam 2022.1 with the theme "This is not real".<div></div></td>
     </tr>
     <tr>
       <td><a href="https://bgdc.itch.io/immunopedia">Itch Page</td>